nzge/nzge.github.io/projects/bionic-hamstring.md

 A strain is the generalized term used to describe an injury to the greater hamstring musculature.
 This can be further specified as a strain (micro tear), tear, or rupture that can occur in the muscle belly or musculotendinous region, or a combination of these injury sites and severities.

-Although non-standardized and quite convoluted, the severity of the strain is often diagnosed using a grading system.
+Although non-standardized and quite convoluted, the severity of the strain is often diagnosed using a grading system [^7].
 Most grading schemes follow an I-III or 0-4 level structure.
 More advanced grading structures separate the finer details of hamstring injury, combining severity grading and anatomic site classification across the musculotendinous region.

 {% include figure.html
    src="/assets/media/bionic-hamstring_media/grade.png"
    caption="Figure 1: Detailed hamstring strain grading scheme" style="width:70%; height:auto; display: block; margin: auto;" %}

-**Secondary Pathologies**: Tendon rupture (especially at insertion) can cause retraction or bone fragment avulsion, in the case that the tension in the tendon forcefully rips off a portion of bone from the tendon insertion site.
+**Secondary Pathologies** [^4]: Tendon rupture (especially at insertion) can cause retraction or bone fragment avulsion, in the case that the tension in the tendon forcefully rips off a portion of bone from the tendon insertion site.

 #### Anatomy

-The hamstrings anatomically comprise a group of muscles and their associated tendons that satisfy the following definitions:
+The hamstrings anatomically comprise a group of muscles and their associated tendons that satisfy the following definitions [^11][^14][^15]:

 - Originates from the ischial tuberosity.
 - Inserted over the knee joint, in the tibia or fibula.